myrulezzz/testqa/qas.md

 To activate Call Waiting, dial *43#.
 To deactivate, dial #43#.

 The Call Waiting service is free.
-Plume HomePass
+## Plume HomePass
 How does Plume HomePass® work?
 Plume is powered by the cloud, which means it can adapt to real life in real-time, ensuring that every room and every device has a reliable and fast connection now and into the future.
 Plume HomePass® is continuously learning about the user’s internet needs.
-It performs advanced self-optimizations and allocates capacity to the devices that need it most.

-And it gets better each day!
+It performs advanced self-optimizations and allocates capacity to the devices that need it most.And it gets better each day!

 What is the HomePass® App?
 When you get onboarded with the Plume HomePass® service, you will also download the HomePass® on your mobile device.
 The App lets you see which devices are accessing the Internet and how much they’re uploading or downloading.
 You can block and unblock specific devices from accessing the Internet and delivers daily reports on your home WiFi signal strength and network activity.
 With this App you take control of your WiFi network.
 How to install Plume HomePass® by myself?